,

 94% Memory Reduction for Deployment

-Here is the technical breakthrough that makes the Fujitsu AI platform practical.
+This is the technical breakthrough that makes the Fujitsu AI platform practical.
 Fujitsu developed model lightweighting technology that reduces memory consumption by up to 94 percent.

-That is not a typo.
-Ninety-four percent.
+That’s not a typo.
+Ninety four percent.

 Automated Security with 7,700+ Vulnerability Scans